For any and all travel plans; whether you’re passing through for a week or two, or plan to start a life abroad,

 You won’t get bored when you can visit remote islands, swim with bioluminescent algae, see some of the worlds tallest palm trees, and watch a rainbow river sparkle under the sun.

-Colombian government definitely uses and enforces its laws but police are friendly, especially if you’re a tourist giving back to their economy.
+Colombian government definitely uses and enforces its laws, but the police I encountered were friendly, especially if you’re a tourist giving back to their economy.
 Rules and laws are based around a happy and healthy lifestyle for all, given their past with violence and drug trafficking.
 Colombia takes care of it’s people, and the people take care of Colombia.

 12. Coffee and Chocolate.